nodiscc/toolbox/DOC/SNIPPETS.md

 translations: convert .po to .mo `msgfmt -cv -o fr_FR.mo fr_FR.po`

-`$BASH_SUBSHELL` returns how deep we are in subshells
+show how deep we are in subshells `echo $BASH_SUBSHELL`

 git change branch in bare repo: `git symbolic-ref HEAD refs/heads/mybranchname @git`

 `wget --mirror --page-requisites --convert-links http://stackexchange.com` (infinite recursion depth) https://softwarerecs.stackexchange.com/questions/7344/how-to-create-an-offline-copy-of-a-website @scraping

-@desktop @mime associte mimetype with program `xdg-mime default magnet-video-player.desktop x-scheme-handler/magnet`
+associate mimetype with program/.desktop launcher `xdg-mime default magnet-video-player.desktop x-scheme-handler/magnet`

-greybot (#bash bot): August is the month when all your scripts break because you placed $(date +%m) in a variable and tried to do arithmetic with it, without removing the leading zeros.
+>greybot (#bash bot): August is the month when all your scripts break because you placed $(date +%m) in a variable and tried to do arithmetic with it, without removing the leading zeros.
 08 is considered octal.
-Use $((10#$month)) to force decimal, or strip the zero. bash @wtf
+Use $((10#$month)) to force decimal, or strip the zero.

 remove all ACLs recursively for a directory `setfacl -Rb /path/to/dir/`